 A Boston institution since 1933, Mintz is now a national powerhouse, claiming such blue chippers as Biogen Idec and General Electric as clients.
 Bay State pedigree notwithstanding, Mintz’s gaze has shifted westward—namely to the IP-rich tech and biotech hubs of San Diego and, recently, San Francisco.

-Founded over 75 years ago, Mintz Levin has grown from its New England roots.
-The firm initially focused on real estate and the banking industry, with an interesting early niche of representing theaters and motion picture chains, but it has expanded into nearly every conceivable practice area as it has progressed.
+Founded more than 75 years ago, Mintz has grown from its New England roots.
+The firm initially focused on real estate and the banking industry, with an interesting early niche of representing theaters and motion picture chains, but it has expanded into nearly every conceivable practice area.
 The firm has grown geographically as well and now has strongholds on both coasts and a branch in London.
-In the mid-2000s, Mintz Levin focused its growth on California.
-The firm acquired a Palo Alto IP boutique and lured a dozen Fish & Richardson lawyers to occupy 40,000 square feet of new San Diego office space as it strove to triple its presence there.
+Mintz focused its growth on California and DC, both of which have grown steadily since the mid-2000s and bolstered the firm’s life sciences, IP, and transactional practices.
+Despite the growth, however, Boston remains home to more than half of the firm’s associates.

 Committed to Pro Bono